 Never just send an email campaign once to your target audience – stay in touch, become a recognised name to them, let them understand your products and services, and always highlight the benefits your products and services will deliver to them on purchase

-What does great email marketing copywriting entail?
+What does great email marketing content entail?

 When composing all of the emails in a sequence of marketing campaigns, we want to achieve seven goals in each.
 Each client and each campaign is different therefore we don’t use email copywriting templates.
 At the start of every campaign, our copywriters want to understand how to write a persuasive marketing email to sell your products and services.